tgelmi-candusso/tgelmi-candusso/README.md

 I'm a behavioral ecologist focused on applying computational tools to understand questions surrounding wildlife and their use of the landscape.
 -------------------------------------------------------------------------------------------------------------

-I am researcher (PDF) at the University of Toronto, in the spatial Ecology lab guided by Marie-Josee Fortin.
+I am researcher (PDF) at the Urban Wildlife Instute, at Seth Magle's lab, mentored by Maureen Murray and Mason Fidino.
+I am a former PDF at University of Toronto, in the spatial Ecology lab guided by Marie-Josee Fortin.
 I analyze the movement and habitat use of urban wildlife, their species interactions, and how it is all influenced by anthropogenic presence.
+I also analyze human-wildlife coexistence and how it influences One Health in cities.
 I work with camera trap data, GPS collared data and remote sensing to apply landscape connectivity models, habitat selection models, and machine learning models.

-Part of my research is to understand the eecological role of urban mammals and how this cascades into other group species, either through competition, predation and seed dispersal.
+My research interest is to understand the eecological role of urban mammals and how this cascades into other group species, either through competition, predation and seed dispersal.

-* 🌍  I'm based in Toronto
+* 🌍  I'm based in Toronto, working remotely in Chicago, Illinois.
-* ✉️  You can contact me at [tiziana.gelmicandusso@utoronto.ca](mailto:tiziana.gelmicandusso@utoronto.ca)
+* ✉️  You can contact me at [tiziana.gelmi@gmail.com](mailto:tiziana.gelmi@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills